lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] The lockss group does not exist

       and :program:`install-lockss` will fail.
-See the :doc:`user` section to create the ``lockss`` user and group, then go back to :ref:`Invoking the LOCKSS Installer` to try again.
+Go back to the :doc:`user` section to create the ``lockss`` user and group, then return to :ref:`Invoking the LOCKSS Installer` to try again.

 .. _configuring-iptables: